Skip to main content

 Time to make that business idea a reality?
 As an aspiring entrepreneur, sooner or later you’re going to have to pitch your business idea to investors.

 But what makes a good business pitch?
 How can you make a great impression?
 And are there any tricks for winning over investors?
-Read on to find out how to pitch your business idea, with insights from British entrepreneur Peter Jones’ BBC Maestro online business course.
+Read on to find out how to pitch your business idea, with insights from British entrepreneurs Steven Bartlett and Peter Jones, plus some advice from public speaking expert Richard Greene.

 What to include in your pitch